Yellowwaves/docker_projet_a3/README_ENG_VERSION.md

 ## Prerequisites and Installation
 To run the project locally, ensure you have the following prerequisites installed:
 - Docker environment for managing containers.

-Clone the project from the Git repository and follow the instructions in the README.md file to start the environment.
+You can download Docker and Docker-compose from this link https://docs.docker.com/desktop/install/windows-install/ Clone the project from the Git repository and follow the instructions in the README.md file to start the environment.

 ## Usage